NordicPlayground/nrf-docker/README.md

 > _Note:_ The `-p always` build argument is to do a pristine build.
 It is similar to cleaning the build folder and is used because it is less error-prone to a previous build with different configuration.
 To speed up subsequent build with the same configuration you can remove this argument to avoid re-building code that haven't been modified since the previous build.

-To build a stand-alone project, just replace `-w /workdir/project/nrf/applications/asset_tracker_v2` with the name of the applications folder inside the docker container:
+To build a stand-alone project, replace `-w /workdir/project/nrf/applications/asset_tracker_v2` with the name of the applications folder inside the docker container:

     # run from the build-with-nrf-connect-sdk
     docker run --rm -v ${PWD}:/workdir/project \